adlarge/fixtures-documentation-bundle/README.md

 If you provided the good entity name and properties in configuration `entities` you can use the method `addFixtureEntity`.
-It only parse scalar properties and can check public properties as well as private ones with a getter (property, getProperty(), hasProperty(), isProperty()).
+It will parse scalar properties and can check public properties as well as private ones with a getter (property, getProperty(), hasProperty(), isProperty()).
+It will parse non scalar properties as well, if it's an array it will display the count, if it's an entity it will display the result of __toString if it exists.
-It will ignore non scalar properties as well as non existing ones.
+It will ignore non existing properties.

 With the following configuration :